anapysasi/day_trading_system/README.md

 ## Description:

-In this project we simulate a day trading stragety, in which we are getting the data every minute from a server.
+In this project we simulate a day trading strategy, where we get relevant stock data every minute from a simulated server.

-Using this data, we calcultate different features to fit it to a regression model.
+Using the stock data, we calcultate different features to fit it to a logistic regression model.
 We recalculate the model every time we receive new data.
-This way we pretend to predit the values of the stocks and buy or sell when is most convenient.
+This way we pretend to predict the values of the stocks and buy or sell based on the regression's outputs.

 ---

-## Instalation Guide
+## Installation Guide

 ```python
 pip3 install gitpython